 At 16 I began to date.
 Access to alcohol was easier to get because I dated older men.
 My second attempt at suicide, I tried to O.D. from the medication I had been prescribed for sleep.
 I was lucky my boyfriend at the time stopped me.
 Because we were fighting, my mom woke up and told my boyfriend to go.
 He expressed that I had attempted to take my own life, and her response was just go to bed and you'll be fine.
 I went to bed, but cried myself to sleep.

 Losing my second son five months into my pregnancy set me off and I went into a deep depression.
-Again, my wonderful hubby got me help and I started seeing a counsellor.
+Again, my wonderful hubby got me help and I started seeing a counselor.

-My oldest and youngest children are also bipolar and they've struggled really hard to fight the urge to commit suicide.
+My oldest and youngest both suffer from Depression.
 My youngest has had several suicidal attempts.
 She began cutting herself at 14 and when we discovered what she was doing, we took her to the hospital where they admitted her to a psychiatric facility for the first time.
 Seeing your young child in a lockdown facility is very painful, even though you know that is where she belongs to get better.
 Over the years she has attempted suicide several times and has been in several facilities to help her cope.
 She was diagnosed with Schizoaffective Disorder when she was 19.
 (See websites below) I am so proud of her for continuing to fight.

 She is at the point now that when she starts to feel the low coming on and suicidal thoughts invading her mind she asks for help.
 She no longer cuts herself.